ebay slug : 1959-topps-baseball-cards

 Topps commemorated Roy’s career and recovery in this 1959 card, dubbed “Symbol of Courage.”

-Over the years, the stature of this card has grown along with Campy’s legacy, and today it will set you back around $200 in PSA 7.
+Over the years, the stature of this card has grown along with Campy’s legacy, and today it will set you back a pretty penny in PSA 7.
+Fitting for the most inspirational of all 1959 Topps baseball cards.

 Check prices on eBay (affiliate link)